 On the banks of the Alaknanda, barely 24 kilometers from the source, is situated the holy town of Badrinath, at an altitude of 11,000 feet.
 Badrinath, overlooked by Neelkantha is the site where Lord Vishnu meditated for thousands of years eating just the Badri grass found here.
 Sometime in the 8th century, the great reformer Adi Sankara came here and decreed it, along with the other great Dhams of Uttarakhand, to be a meeting place of Heaven and Earth and consequently a site of pilgrimage.

 Over the centuries as Badrinath grew in fame and repute, the number of pilgrims gradually increased.
-The journey was so dangerous that many did'nt make it.
-The rigours were such that one bade a final farewell to everyone upon leaving home.
+The journey was so dangerous that many didn't make it.
+The rigors were such that one bade a final farewell to everyone upon leaving home.
 The present temple was built by the Raja of Tehri in the 15th century and the town grew gradually in the intervening centuries.
-That is till the mid nineteen sixties and the coming of the motor road.
-Pilgrim traffic has been going up in a geometric progression ever since and hundreds of thousands now pay obesiance at Badrinath, every year.
+That is till the mid-nineteen sixties and the coming of the motor road.
+Pilgrim traffic has been going up in a geometric progression ever since and hundreds of thousands now pay obeisance at Badrinath, every year.

-Also, as mountaineers have noticed, Neelkantha is a mountain with formidable defences.
+Also, as mountaineers have noticed, Neelkantha is a mountain with formidable defenses.
 Long pinnacled ridges, steep avalanche prone faces and unpredictable local weather conditions, have combined to turn away even the very persistent.